 Six minute read

 In our experience, people often have lots of questions about visits.
-We got our team together to answer some of the most common.
+In this blog, we answer some of the most common ones.

 Is it normal to visit a person who has died?

 Yes, we have people of all ages and backgrounds who visit friends or family members.
-It’s not at all unusual.
-During 2021, we facilitated over 200 separate visits.
+Just give us a call, and we’ll arrange a time for your visit.

 You may have been told before that you can’t visit someone — maybe because of how they died or because they haven’t been embalmed.
 This is not the case at Poppy’s.
-We will never stand in your way if you want to visit, and we will prepare you gently for what to expect.
+We will never stand in your way if you want to visit your person, and we will prepare you gently for what to expect.

 What will the person who has died look like?
 Will their appearance have changed?

-We always see the person on the day of the visit, and take time to make sure they are looking their best.
-Then we can explain to you clearly and thoughtfully how they look and if their appearance has changed.
+On the day of your visit, we will take time to make sure they are looking their best.
+We may have asked you to provide a photo of the person so we can help them to look like ‘themselves’.
+Then, when you arrive, we will explain to you clearly and thoughtfully how they look and if their appearance has changed.

 What happens on a visit?